CTSFO-CRYPTOCHOGLAY/PatientCheck-In/README.md

-# PatientCheck-In

-Project title: Medical Check-In System
+# Project title: Medical Check-In System

-Project description:
+#Project description:

-How to intsall & run project:
+#How to intsall & run project:

-How to use:
+#How to use:

-credits:
+#credits: